Bible Verse Of The Day

 Prayer:

-Lord, thank You for being with me in every season of life, especially during difficult times.
+thank You for being with me in every season of life, especially during difficult times.
 Help me to remain faithful and to trust in Your plan, even when I don’t understand it.
 Strengthen my faith and perseverance, and remind me of Your constant presence and love.
-Amen.

 Discussion Question: